Slipped disc treatment in Wokingham, Berkshire

 - Seek urgent medical help for any loss of bladder or bowel control

-Our acupuncturist
+8. Our acupuncturist

 Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MRCHM

-Dr (TCM) D'Alberto graduated with a Bachelor of Medicine from Beijing University of Traditional Chinese Medicine (TCM) in China – a full-time, five-year degree programme that included six months of clinical internship at two of the largest hospitals in Beijing.
+He graduated with a Bachelor of Medicine (BM) from Beijing University of Traditional Chinese Medicine – a full-time, five-year medical degree including clinical internships at two of the largest hospitals in Beijing.
+He is a registered member of the British Acupuncture Council (BAcC), the Register of Chinese Herbal Medicine and the Register of Chinese Herbal Medicine.

-Dr (TCM) D'Alberto practises acupuncture, moxibustion and cupping from his own acupuncture clinic in Wokingham.
-He is a member of the British Acupuncture Council and practises traditional Chinese acupuncture.
+Dr (TCM) D'Alberto practises from his acupuncture clinic in Wokingham.